OpenNMS-Archives/smnnepo/README.markdown

 Validating Your Minion
 ======================

-All minions need validation.  ;)
+All Minions need validation.  ;)

-If everything connected correctly, you should be able to browse to the OpenNMS minion console at <code>http://opennms-host:8980/opennms/minion/index.jsp</code>.
+If everything connected correctly, you should be able to browse to the OpenNMS Minion console at <code>http://opennms-host:8980/opennms/minion/index.jsp</code>.

-Each Minion correctly connected to the Dominion Controller should be listed with the configured location and status <code>running</code>.
+Each Minion correctly connected to the Dominion Controller should be listed with the configured location and status <code>Running</code>.

-In addition each minion should send samples to the Dominion Server.
+In addition each Minion should send samples to the Dominion Server.

 Troubleshooting
 ===============